Uta Schmuck

-Uta Schmuck (later Uta Hoffmann; born 19 August 1949) is a retired German swimmer.
+Uta Schmuck (later Hoffmann; born 19 August 1949) is a retired German swimmer.
 Born in Limbach-Oberfrohna, Soviet Occupied Zone, she competed for East Germany in the 1968 Summer Olympics.

 She qualified for the women's 100 metre freestyle, the women's 4×100 m freestyle relay, and, as part of a team of four that included Helga Lindner, the women's 4×100 m medley relay.
 She, Roswitha Krause, Gabriele Perthes, and Gabriele Wetzko won a silver medal in the women's 4×100 m freestyle relay.
 The women's 4×100 m medley relay team came in fifth.